 In total, the scientists took data from 808 adult male inmates; each participant fitted into one of three groups:

-- violent offenders who had not carried out a homicide (475 individuals)
+- people convicted of violent crime who had not carried out a homicide (475 individuals)

-- nonviolent or minimally violent offenders (130 individuals)
+- people convicted of nonviolent or minimally violent crime (130 individuals)

 Importantly, they excluded individuals with a psychotic disorder and any who had lost consciousness for more than 2 hours as the result of a traumatic brain injury.